What is Eczema?

 Eyelid dermatitis symptoms include swelling, itching, pain or burning sensation, thickened skin, red rash and irritated scaly skin.
-Xerotic eczema is found on the lower legs and in the armpits.
-Dyshidrotic eczema affects the hands and feet.
-It seems to be triggered by exposure to nickel in foods (x).
+Xerotic eczema, also known as asteatotic eczema, appears on your lower legs and in the armpits.
+Dyshidrotic eczema affects your hands and feet.
+It seems to be triggered by exposure to nickel in foods. (x)

-Psoriasis on the hands and feet (HFP) is inconvenient to live with, given that our hands and feet are constantly in contact with surfaces, which keeps the irritated skin raw.
+Psoriasis on your hands and feet (HFP) is inconvenient to live with, given that your hands and feet are constantly in contact with surfaces, which keeps the irritated skin raw.
 Products that contain coal tar, including creams and gels, can ease itching.
 Salicylic acid can reduce the thick, itchy scales of psoriasis as well.
 Combinations of these treatments often work better than one treatment alone.

 Penile and scrotal eczema symptoms are the same as eczema in general.
-Treating penile and scrotal eczema involves identifying and eliminating irritants, like laundry detergent or fabrics that trigger the condition.
-Use of topical corticosteroids can bring relief from itching (x).
+Treating penile and scrotal eczema involves identifying and eliminating irritants like laundry detergent or fabrics that trigger the condition.
+Using topical corticosteroids can bring you relief from itching. (x)

 The Differences Between Eczema and Psoriasis

-Psoriasis and eczema aren’t the same condition.
+Psoriasis and eczema aren’t the same conditions.
 In fact, children and adults can have either psoriasis or eczema, or both at the same time.
-The hallmark sign of psoriasis is thick patches of skin covered in whitish or silvery scales (x).
-While both conditions can produce red, cracked scaly skin, only psoriasis causes white or silver scales.
-The thick clumps of skin in psoriasis are called plaques (x, x).
+The hallmark sign of psoriasis is thick patches of skin covered in whitish or silvery scales. (x) While both conditions can produce red, cracked, scaly skin, only psoriasis causes white or silver scales.
+The thick clumps of skin in psoriasis are plaques. (x) (x)

-Psoriasis is an auto-immune disorder that leads to overactive production of skin cells (x).
-Psoriasis shows well-defined silvery scaly patches that are found in the “bend” areas of the body, including knees and elbows (x).
-The scalp, face and buttocks aren’t spared, either.
-Psoriasis causes mild to moderate itching, whereas eczema provokes intense itching that can lead a person to make deep scratches into the dermis.
+Psoriasis is an auto-immune disorder that leads to the overactive production of skin cells. (x) Psoriasis shows well-defined silvery scaly patches that appear in the “bend” areas of your body, including knees and elbows.
+The scalp, face and buttocks become infected as well.
+Psoriasis causes mild-to-moderate itching, whereas eczema provokes intense itching, leading a person to make deep scratches into the dermis — the skin.

-Psoriasis and eczema are both skin disorders roughly characterized as inflammation of the skin, but they are not the same condition.
+Psoriasis and eczema are both skin disorders roughly characterized as skin inflammation, but they are not the same condition.
 Neither will develop into the other, although sometimes eczema and psoriasis will occur at the same time.

-Both severe eczema and psoriasis can lead to infection due to scratching inflamed skin that’s prone to cracking and bleeding.
+Both severe eczema and psoriasis can lead to infection because of scratching inflamed skin prone to cracking and bleeding.

 Eczema and Food Sensitivity

-Eczema can be provoked by certain foods (x).
-Food sensitivity varies widely from person to person.
-Reactions are usually delayed by six to 24 hours.
+Eczema can be triggered by certain foods. (x) Food sensitivity varies widely from person to person.
+Delayed reactions usually occur by six to 24 hours.
 Some foods to avoid when you have eczema include: